myitsolutionspg/MITS-Duplicate-File-Finder/README.md

 ## 14. Disclaimer

 This tool can move or delete files.
 Always review CSV outputs and test with WhatIf mode first.
-My IT Solutions (PNG) Ltd and the author are not liable for data loss due to misuse.
+My IT Solutions (PNG) and the author are not liable for data loss due to misuse.